 For Disclosure Procedure:

-It can be overwhelming to navigate cybersecurity requirements, checklists, industry standards, and regulations.
+It might feel overwhelming to navigate complex cybersecurity requirements, checklists, industry standards, and regulations.
 Especially when you need to align them with your business functions and goals.

-Experts at Aligned Technology Solutions can ease your burden and guide you in establishing a robust cybersecurity strategy that addresses the risks to your business.
+If you need assistance with your small business’s data protection, Teal’s cybersecurity professionals can ease your burden and guide you in establishing a strategy that addresses the risks to your business while keeping the costs manageable.